Delivery: in person. See details.

 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if they transfer to courses here at BCIT?
 Check out BCIT's Transfer Equivalency Database to find out.

-The fast-track schedule allows students to complete the Diploma in 15 months (4 terms) with the Summer term off
+Program lengthWith a fast-track schedule, students can complete the program in 15 months (four terms), with the summer term off.

 65% in each course to proceed.